Get Involved

 Volunteer crew at the end of a workday.

-Volunteering has been the mainstay of this community building since 1874 when it was built by neighboring settlers.
-The Hall has been maintained and operated by volunteers ever since.
-This long tradition of volunteerism is one we encourage and proudly carry on.
+Volunteering has been the mainstay of the Hall since 1874, when it was built by neighboring settlers.
+For over 150 years, we’ve been maintained and operated solely by volunteers.
+This long tradition is one we encourage and proudly carry on.

 Stories from the Hall: Volunteerism